 · Children grouped by age rather than level as we specialised in working with mixed abilities.
 We arrange the music to suit each student individually.
 They always have the opportunity to choose between an easier part to begin with and harder ones to challenge themselves as they see fit.

-- EARLY YEARS: singing, movement, mini-percussion, essential aural skills and lots of fun for 3-5 years old.
-The violin will be introduced gradually through games and simple activities.
+- EARLY STRINGS: singing, movement, mini-percussion, essential aural skills and lots of fun for 4-6 years old.
+The violin is introduced gradually through games and simple activities.
 45 min.

-- INITIAL STRINGS: musicianship and ensemble playing for 5-7 years old children.
-Ideally in Pre-grade 1 & Grade 1 standard or similar.
+- INITIAL STRINGS: musicianship and ensemble playing for 6-8 years old children.
+Ideally in Pre-grade 1 standard or similar.
 45 min.

 - ADVANCED STRINGS: musicianship and chamber music for 11+ years old children.
-Ideally in Grades 3-4 and above standard or similar.
+Ideally in Grade 3 and above standard or similar.
 45 min.

 Groups’ Timetable – THURSDAYS